Cluster headache: Introduction

 The most effective treatment plan for cluster headache uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific triggers, frequency, and severity of the cluster headache, the patient's age, medical history, and other factors.

 Treatment of cluster headache begins with prevention.
-This includes diagnosing and avoiding the underlying triggers of a ...more treatments »
+This includes diagnosing and ...more treatments »

 Cluster headache: Misdiagnosis